frobenius7/ea_quest-submissions/chapter4/day2/readme.md

   let testResource: &ShitCoinHandlerWInterface.ShitCoin{ShitCoinHandlerWInterface.ICoin} = publicCapability.borrow() ?? panic("The capability doesn't exist or you did not specify the right type when you got the capability.")

-  // This wont work because `remark` is not in `&ShitCoinHandlerWInterface.Test{ShitCoinHandlerWInterface.ITest}` return testResource.remark //member of restricted type is not accessible }
+  // This wont work because `remark` is not in `&ShitCoinHandlerWInterface.ShiCoin{ShitCoinHandlerWInterface.ICoin}` return testResource.remark //member of restricted type is not accessible }
 ```